-Areas which are particularly vulnerable to pollution and at risk of contamination are protected by zones imposed by the Natural Resources Wales.
+Areas which are particularly vulnerable to pollution and at risk of contamination are protected by zones imposed by Natural Resources Wales.
 Industrial operations and activities which could potentially cause pollution are subject to restrictions and pollution prevention measures to minimise risks to the groundwater, wells, springs, boreholes and water supplies.
 There are 5 Groundwater Source Protection Zones in Flintshire.
+Large areas of Flintshire are also protected by the Conservation of Habitats and Species Regulations as the many of the designated environmental conservation sites including the River Dee, are sensitive to the presence of phosphorous.

-7.7 Water Resources
+7.7 | Water Resources

 The River Dee is an important source of drinking water.
 Three water companies take water from the River at 3 abstraction points above the weir in Chester.
-Water for drinking water is only abstracted above the weir as the stretch of the River below it is tidal.
+Water for drinking water is only abstracted above the weir as the stretch of the River below it is tidal and the water brackish.

 The water, once it has been treated and made potable (suitable to drink), is distributed to northeast Wales, Cheshire and Merseyside.
 The demand for drinking water in Merseyside is greater than local supplies can support and water from the River Dee is used to meet the demand.
 Water is not only taken from the River for drinking water but is also taken to be used by industry.
-Industries which abstract water from the River Dee include a papermill, Connah's Quay Power Station and the Shropshire Union Canal (British Waterways).
+Industries which abstract water from the River Dee include a paper mill, Connah's Quay Power Station and the Shropshire Union Canal (British Waterways).